aerogear/aerogear-unifiedpush-server/website/docs/introduction/how-it-works.md

 title: How the UnifiedPush Server works
 ---

-The _AeroGear UnifiedPush Server_ can be seen as a broker that distributes push messages to different 3rd party Push Networks.
+The _AeroGear UnifiedPush Server_ can be seen as a broker that distributes push messages to different **3rd party Push Networks**.
 The graphic below gives a little overview:

 ![Load Firebase Assistant](/img/ups-overview.png)

-1. One PushApplication and at least one mobile platform variant must be created (see [Configuring Variants](/docs/configuring_variants)).
+1. One _PushApplication_ and at least one mobile platform variant must be created (see [Configuring Variants](/docs/configuring_variants)).
 2. The variant credentials that are generated and stored by the _UnifiedPush Server_ must be added to the mobile application source, enabling the application running on the mobile device to register with the _UnifiedPush Server_ once it is installed on mobile devices (see [Configuring Clients](/docs/configuring_clients)).